apache/maven-site/content/markdown/repository/layout.md

 For artifact files, there are 2 options available:

 1. unique SNAPSHOT artifacts, using the same base version,
-2. multiple SNAPSHOT artifacts for one base version, each deployment will have an effective version where `SNAPSHOT` is replaced with `YYYYMMDD.HHMMSS-<counter>`.
+2. multiple SNAPSHOT artifacts for one base version, each deployment will have an effective version where `SNAPSHOT` is replaced with `YYYYMMDD.HHMMSS-${counter}`.

 ## Protocol